-4. MAJIC Committee
+3. MAJIC

 Council staff follow the work of the Multi-Agency Justice Integration Consortium (MAJIC).
-The group was formed in 2002 by the statutory Criminal Justice Information Advisory Board whose mission is to help agencies share information to improve performance of the criminal justice system as a whole.
-The eighteen agencies on the steering committee meet periodically to test approaches to information sharing, and explore ways to standardize data.
+Its work is coordinated through staff housed in the court system, but independent of the courts.
+The twenty-seven agencies on the steering committee meet periodically to test approaches to information sharing and explore ways to standardize data.

-5. Alaska Bar Association Diversity Commission
+4. Alaska Bar Association Diversity Implementation Commission